citizenfx/natives/VEHICLE/SetDisableExplodeFromBodyDamageOnCollision.md

 void SET_DISABLE_EXPLODE_FROM_BODY_DAMAGE_ON_COLLISION(Vehicle vehicle, cs_type(float) BOOL disableExplode);
 ```

 Prevents a vehicle from exploding upon sustaining body damage from physical collisions.
-This can be used to increase the durability of vehicles in high-impact scenarios, such as races or combat situations, by preventing them from being destroyed due to collision-induced body damage.
+Only works for planes.

 For helicopters, you might want to check [`SET_DISABLE_HELI_EXPLODE_FROM_BODY_DAMAGE`](#_0xEDBC8405B3895CC9) instead.